pchat-imm/quectel_rm510q_gl/README.md

 [  5]   0.00-10.00  sec  7.87 MBytes  6.61 Mbits/sec   52             sender
 [  5]   0.00-10.04  sec  7.68 MBytes  6.42 Mbits/sec                  receiver
 ```
-note:
-- interface wwan0
-- 4G is slower than 5G, not successful in qping AT command, mostly receive error QPING: 569
-- if wwan0 is not presented -> `sudo ip link set wwan0 up`